caramelomartins/aether/README.md

 Features:

-- Improved integration with Netlify CMS.
+- Integration with Netlify CMS.
+- Integration with Plausible Analytics.

 For other information regarding usage and installation, see the original theme information at [aether](https://github.com/josephhutch/aether).